-You will attend a two (2) hour orientation at the main campus before beginning your coursework.
+You may be called upon to attend a two (2) hour orientation at the main campus before beginning your coursework; although, the orientation is usually performed remotely/online.
 During this time, you will complete required forms and review any pertinent information.
 You must have a working email address for direct consultation with your instructor as well as the Adult Education Online Coordinator.
-If you do not have an email account, you can create one during the orientation.
-You will also at this time receive login information for the online tools used for study.
+You will receive via email your login information for the online tools used for study just prior to or on the date of your online program start.

-You are enrolled for six (6) hours for part-time or ten (10) hours for full-time each week.
+You are enrolled for six (6) hours part-time or ten (10) hours full-time each week.
 Your attendance will be determined by the number of work hours on computer-based coursework, additional assignments and other events as determined by your instructor.
-Attendance reports will be run each Monday by the instructor and submitted to the Adult Education Online Coordinator for review.
+Attendance reports will be run each Monday by the LTC data clerk and submitted to the Adult Education Program Manager for review.

 GED® Preparation program online students are required to participate a minimum of eighty percent (80%) per week of their enrollment.
-If you have participated less than four point 8 (4.8) hours in a week, part-time, or eight (8) hours in a week, full-time, you will be notified by your instructor.
-To maintain your current enrollment status, you must show a minimum of 4.8 hours (part-time) or 8 hours (full-time) of participation for EACH five (5) week period.
+If you have participated less than four point eight (4.8) hours in a week, part-time, or eight (8) hours in a week, full-time, you will be notified by your instructor.
+To maintain your current enrollment status, you must show a minimum of 4.8 hours (part-time) or 8 hours (full-time) of participation for EACH three (3) week period.

-If you do not meet the above requirements, your instructor will notify Lake Technical College that you have been withdrawn from the course.
+If you do not meet the above requirements, you will be automatically withdrawn from the program.
 It is important to notify your instructor of circumstances that may prevent you from attaining the required number of hours of participation.